|

 and/or by activating the check box 'processed spec'.
 If the corresponding image, or data block, does not exist (e.g. there is

-no image from preprocessed spectra), an error message will be displayed.
+no image of preprocessed spectra), an error message will be displayed.

-Method C: Selection of spectra for display can be furthermore done by pressing the buttons [+] (plus) or [-] (minus) located
+Method C: The selection of spectra to be displayed can also be done by pressing the [+] (plus) or [-] (minus) buttons located

 spectrum to be displayed.